apache/incubator-uniffle/docs/client_guide/spark_client_guide.md

 ### Block id bits

-If you observe an error like
+The default bits reserved in the block id are client-type agnostic.
+To maximize the bit utilization for Spark3 clients, adopt the following considerations.
+Also, if you observe an error like

     Don't support sequenceNo[…], the max value should be … Don't support partitionId[…], the max value should be …